etal/cnvkit/doc/pipeline.rst

 Calling methods
 ```````````````

+The "clonal" method uses the same calculation as the :ref:`rescale` command.
+It
-The "clonal" method considers the observed log2 ratios in the input .cns file
+considers the observed log2 ratios in the input .cns file as a mix of some
-as a mix of some fraction of tumor cells (specified by ``--purity``), possibly
+fraction of tumor cells (specified by ``--purity``), possibly with altered copy
-with altered copy number, and a remainder of normal cells with neutral copy
+number, and a remainder of normal cells with neutral copy number (specified by
-number (specified by ``--ploidy`` for autosomes).
-This equation is rearranged
+``--ploidy`` for autosomes).
+This equation is rearranged to find the absolute
-to find the absolute copy number of the tumor cells alone, rounded to the
+copy number of the tumor cells alone, rounded to the nearest integer.
+The
-nearest integer.
-The expected and observed ploidy of the sex chromosomes (X and
+expected and observed ploidy of the sex chromosomes (X and Y) is different, so
-Y) is different, so it's important to specify ``-y``/``--male-reference`` if a
+it's important to specify ``-y``/``--male-reference`` if a male reference was
-male reference was used; the sample gender can be specified if known, otherwise
+used; the sample gender can be specified if known, otherwise it will be guessed
-it will be guessed from the log2 ratio of chromosome X.
+from the average log2 ratio of chromosome X.

 The "threshold" method simply applies fixed log2 ratio cutoff values for each
 integer copy number state.
 This method therefore does not require the tumor